matejsmycka/linux-id/README.md

 ## Setup

-You can install by running the following commands:s
+You can install by running the following commands:

 ```bash
 git clone git@github.com:matejsmycka/linux-id.git